volodymyrsmirnov/mindcollapse/README.md

 #### My name is Volodymyr, and I'm a full-stack developer with 15+ years of experience in building software solutions across multiple areas & technology stacks.

-🔭 I have been working in various fields, starting from embedded devices, industrial automation, IT security, mobile/desktop/web apps development, VOD & live video streaming, finances, and ending with managing a team of 40+ engineers.
+🔭 I have been working in various fields, starting from embedded devices, industrial automation, IT security, mobile/desktop/web apps development, VOD & live video streaming, finances, AdTech & MarTech, and ending with managing a team of 40+ engineers.

 👯 I'm opened to new opportunities in the areas of teams & software engineering for the unique business problems of any scale, including charity and non-profit projects.